Liquid Audio cares for all hi-fi stereo gear including budget hi-fi, from 1970 onwards.

 It’s true that many of my posts focus on rare and desirable hi-fi equipment.
 People like reading about that gear and I certainly enjoy working on it.
 In reality though, I love working on all hi-fi gear, including budget hi-fi equipment like you see here.

-This is modest equipment for sure, but consider for a moment that these three pieces of early 80’s budget hi-fi have come to me for their first service – EVER!
-You think affordable modern gear will last for 35 years without a service..?
+This is modest equipment for sure, but consider for a moment that these three pieces of early ’80s budget hi-fi have come to me for their first service – EVER!
+Do you think affordable modern gear will last for 35 years without a service..?

-The Marantz TT151 is very similar to the TT130.
-This TT151 also needed a new belt, ground lug, lubrication of the motor and spindle bearing, and a repair to the tonearm return mechanism.
+The Marantz TT-151 is very similar to the TT-130.
+This TT-151 also needed a new belt, ground lug, lubrication of the motor and spindle bearing, and a repair to the tonearm return mechanism.
 The arm wasn’t returning all the way back to the arm rest.
 The deck also wasn’t shutting off at that point, so I made some internal adjustments to the registration of the switch/actuator and resolved the issue.

 It’s perhaps worth mentioning that we can all get caught up in pursuing the higher end of hi-fi, but at what cost?
 Expensive amplifiers blow up and are costly to repair.
 Super-turntables are often temperamental.
 These basic Marantz pieces still tune in stations and play records really well after all these years.

 It’s worth noting that these services and repairs are very affordable, costing far less than the new price a junk turntable or receiver.
 The best part for me is seeing the looks on this family’s faces when they collected the system, and hearing the appreciation in the voices of the owners.

 Some feedback from the owners:

 Very pleased that you have done an amazing job getting our much-loved vintage Marantz back together and operational!!
 It will be much utilized now that its working again…fab stuff!!
 Bummer about the stylus but thanks for coming to the rescue there!

 Many thanx for all your efforts!Christine